 Black Friday first emerged in the US, falling on the day after Thanksgiving (which is also a US national holiday) – giving people a four-day weekend and thus more time to shop.
 Like Halloween before it, Black Friday managed to make its way across the pond, first taking the UK by storm in 2014 – you might still remember scenes of chaos across supermarkets as shoppers battled each other over bargain TVs.
 A year later, some major supermarkets eschewed Black Friday in fear of a repeat of the chaos, but by then it was too late – Black Friday had taken off across the country at large, with 2015 seeing £1.1bn spent in 24 hours.
-In 2016 this figure had increased to £1.2bn and last year surpassed expectations by reaching a whopping £1.4bn.
+In 2016 this figure had increased to £1.2bn and in 2017 surpassed expectations by reaching a whopping £1.4bn.

 Both in the US and the UK this is now seen as the start of the Christmas shopping season and is marked by a barrage of deals and special offers, often presenting shoppers with huge and generous discounts.
-There's no doubt that Black Friday can be a great time for shoppers to make that long-awaited purchase or grab some presents for the family.
+There's no doubt that Black Friday can be a great time for shoppers to make that long-awaited large purchase or grab some presents for the family.

 But are these deals all they seem?

-Last year there were claims from consumer group Which? suggesting more than half of products on sale were the same price or cheaper at other times during the year.
+In 2017 there were claims from consumer group Which? suggesting more than half of products on sale were the same price or cheaper at other times during the year.
 With many stores running various promotions throughout the year, it’s not always guaranteed that Black Friday will be the cheapest day to purchase.
 Research ahead of this year’s Black Friday event has shown that electrical goods tend to be the best items to buy as they tend to have the most substantial discounts - although again this depends on the type of product and it’s always best to check beforehand.

 However you spend the Black Friday weekend – whether online or out and about - remember to keep your wits about you and do your research before you buy.
 And for those of you who are getting tired of being bombarded by deals and offers and spending money on things you don’t really need - relax!
 It’ll soon be Christmas.